 Our lunch clubs run from 12.00 noon until 1.00 pm or 2.00pm; some children attend for a full afternoon session to 3pm.
 A child's place at lunch club needs to be booked by the parent / carer at least the day before attendance.
 Block bookings may be made in advance, subject to the availability of spaces.
+Any children joining us from Featherstone Wood Nursery will be collected at 11.50 am and if required will remain in the nursery (supervised by preschool staff) until 12.00 noon dependant on the number of children already in our classroom.

-A late fee of £5.00 per 15 minutes will be charged if your child is not collected by the end of the session without prior arrangement.
+A late fee of £5.00 per 15 minutes will be charged if your child is not collected on time without prior arrangement.